VaidasCib/PointOfSale/README.md

 # PointOfSale
-Point of Sale API implementation by "Drop Database" based on the technical design by "Skestam_Kartu" The project is a Java EE 8 API.
+Point of Sale API implementation by "Drop Database" based on the technical design by "Skestam_Kartu".
+The project is a Java EE 8 API.
 Java version 16+, dependencies are managed by Maven, server is JBoss Wildfly 26, database is PostgreSQL, migrations managed by Flyway.
 The project build to a WAR artifact that contains the API and swagger docs page.
 # Architecture